mnmnc/asgen/README.md

 This is a script written as an answer to a particular Superuser.com question.
 Exactly [this question](http://superuser.com/questions/784831/start-windows-with-previously-open-programs).

+### Purpose
+To save the programs running befor the PC shutdown and to start the same programs after the next booting process.

 ### The actions performed:

 * Delete previous file.